nickmalleson/footfall/MelbourneAnalysis/README.md

 * The error metric scores associated with that model (averaged over all folds)
     * The MAE, the MAPE and the RMSE
 ### <b> Conclusion: Random Forest Regressor is best performing model </b>

+(Includes two options: one including year as a variable and the other not)

 ###  <ins> 2b.
 ModelSelection_TestBufferSize_WithCV.ipynb </ins>
 Tests the performance of a random forest regressor using features collected within a number of different buffer sizes: 50,100,200,300,400,500,600,1000